 Results 1–10 of 35 for "Curriculum"X related to "Is Psychology the Major for You?:..."
-Refine Your Search Refine Your Search TopicEducation (62)Learning & memory (10)HIV & AIDS (7)Children (5)Race (3) 10 more... [+] Personality (2)Schizophrenia (2)Sleep (2)Bullying (1)Death & dying (1)Emotional health (1)Suicide (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Maitland, Laura (2)O'Leary, Ann (2)Puente, Antonio E. (2)Bare, John K. (1) 27 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Dollinger, Stephen J. (1)Duda, John J. (1)Dwyer, Carol (1)Fantino, Bernadette (1)Fernald, L. D. Jr. (1)Fernald, L. Dodge (1)Fernald, P. S. (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Jenkins, James (1)Kain, Craig (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Woods, Paul I. (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 2.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Refine Your Search Refine Your Search TopicEducation (31)Children (4)HIV & AIDS (3)Learning & memory (3)Personality (2) 6 more... [+] Race (2)Sleep (2)Bullying (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Puente, Antonio E. (2)Brabeck, Mary (1)Britton, Paula J. (1)Fujitsubo, Lani C. (1) 12 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Nogare, Mario A. (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Hide details Results 1–10 of 35 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 2.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 6.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum 7.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 8.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 9.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 10.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 5.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 6.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 7.Personality: Day ThreeA lesson covering the psychoanalytic model of personality, defense mechanisms and psychosexual stages of development.Curriculum 8.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 9.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 10.Activity 1.1: What Is Abnormal Behavior?This activity can be used to introduce the idea of abnormal psychology.
+By asking students to contribute ideas about psychologically disordered behavior creating a discussion and using an abnormal psychology case study.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 35 for "Curriculum"X related to "Is Psychology the Major for You?:..."